The issuance of our doctoral degrees is necessarily reviewed and approved by PhD faculty.

 Because programs are delivered in an asynchronous manner, students and faculty are not online at the same time.
 With students from many countries, it would not be possible for instructors and students to meet at the same times due to varying time zones and locations.

-In addition, as a virtual university leveraging the advantage of computer technology to the learning environment, our programs rely much more heavily on Information Technology (IT) staff rather than on teaching faculty.
+Consequently, our programs rely much more heavily on Information Technology (IT) staff rather than on teaching faculty.
 Our “Private Student Portals” represent an elegant and unique format in which we create a private website for each student where all relevant courses, financial records and academic records are centralized for easy access by the student at any time.
 We use our own pre-designed degree programs which are delivered over the internet by computer technology.
 Our course content as well as our degree programs are decided upon at the top with input from qualified people, rather than based on which particular faculty we have and what their individual specialties are.
 Basing a curriculum on what faculty an institution has is a restrictive approach to modern education, and limits somewhat the ability to deliver innovative programs.
 Our programs are predesigned in order to achieve consistency which does not exist where various instructors are permitted to conduct their own courses.
-We require our students (and hence our student mentors and guides) to follow a specific path to ensure that the highest quality of educational outcome is achieved.
+We require our students (and hence our student mentors and guides) to follow a specific path to ensure that the highest quality of the educational outcome is achieved.

 This concentration on consistency also benefits our students in that by generally supplying only a few Instructor/mentors for a particular program, the online student can become comfortable as to what is expected, and experience less variation (sometimes radical) in teaching styles commonly experienced when subjected to a different faculty member for every course.

 Dr. Kelli Miller serves as our Director of Educational Programs.
 Once our overall programs are determined with input from learned educators, course content is assembled.
-In many instances we borrow video lectures from the internet made by eminent educators in various fields.
+As we notged above, we borrow video lectures from the internet made by eminent educators in various fields.
 These educators hold positions in the world’s best institutions.
 In this way, we can offer to our students lectures and content from qualified faculty from other institutions, yet which are not on our staff nor associated with us.
 Internationally acclaimed faculty thus become our faculty for some courses and lectures.

 Each of our courses are carefully laid out for each student to follow, additional assignments are scheduled from time to time, and naturally exams are also in the mix.
 But in the main, our faculty and instructors are mentors and guides to the material presented.